-The rules of entry are set out in the Act and summarised in the table below.
+The rules of entry are set out in the Act and summarised on page 2.
 It is important to note that when the provider enters your room they must respect your privacy and not stay in the room longer than necessary.